-- The Independent Auditors' Report expresses a qualified opinion on the financial statements of the Authority as the Authority's net pension liability and net postemployment benefits other than pensions ("OPEB") liability and the related deferred outflows and inflows of resources reported in the financial statements at December 31, 2021 are based on the June 30, 2020 Governmental Accounting Standards Board ("GASB") Statement No. 68, Accounting and Financial Reporting for Pensions, report for the State of New Jersey Public Employees' Retirement System ("PERS), and Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, report for the State of New Jersey State Health Benefits Local Government Retired Employees Plan ("SHBP"), respectively, from the Division of Pensions and Benefits, Department of the Treasury, State of New Jersey (the "State").
-We were unable to obtain the June 30, 2021 GASB No. 68 and No. 75 reports as they had not been released by the State as of the date of this report.
-The amount by which this omission would affect the net pension and OPEB liabilities and the related deferred inflows and outflows of resources, net position and expenses of the Authority has not been determined. - There were no material weaknesses or significant deficiencies disclosed during the audit of the financial statements as reported in the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - No instances of noncompliance material to the financial statements of the Authority which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - The Authority was not subject to the single audit provisions of the Uniform Guidance and New Jersey's OMB Circular 15-08 for the year ended December 31, 2021 as both state and federal grant expenditures were less than the single audit thresholds of \$750,000 identified in the Uniform Guidance and NJOMB 15-08.
+- The Independent Auditors' Report expresses a qualified opinion on the financial statements of the Authority as the Authority's net postemployment benefits other than pensions ("OPEB") liability and the related deferred outflows and inflows of resources reported in the financial statements at December 31, 2022 are based on the June 30, 2021 Governmental Accounting Standards Board ("GASB") Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, report for the State of New Jersey State Health Benefits Local Government Retired Employees Plan ("SHBP"), from the Division of Pensions and Benefits, Department of the Treasury, State of New Jersey (the "State").
+We were unable to obtain the June 30, 2022 GASB No. 75 report as it has not been released by the State as of the date of this report.
+The amount by which this omission would affect the OPEB liability and the related deferred inflows and outflows of resources, net position and expenses of the Authority has not been determined. - There were no material weaknesses or significant deficiencies disclosed during the audit of the financial statements as reported in the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - No instances of noncompliance material to the financial statements of the Authority which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - The Authority was not subject to the single audit provisions of the Uniform Guidance and New Jersey's OMB Circular 15-08 for the year ended December 31, 2022 as both state and federal grant expenditures were less than the single audit thresholds of \$750,000 identified in the Uniform Guidance and NJOMB 15-08.